SoojungNa/social_controllability_fMRI/README.md

 "Distribute Applications" in the MATLAB Compiler documentation
 in the MathWorks Documentation Center.

+Also, download and install SPM12 at https://www.fil.ion.ucl.ac.uk/spm/software/download/

 II.
 REPRODUCTION INSTRUCTIONS
 ------------------------------------------------------
 - The symbol(@) indicates that it is reported or graphically showed in the paper
+- Individual GLM on fMRI data and the modeling fitting scripts are expected to take less than 2 days to run.
+- Other scripts will take a couple seconds, minutes, or hours.

 1.Behavioral results (Fig2)
 -----------------------------